We Continue the Change – Democratic Bulgaria

+The union was a ruling party in Bulgaria during the period between 2023-2024.

 Background

 Bulgarian political crisis

 Following numerous corruption scandals linked to the governing GERB party, several anti-corruption parties made breakthroughs in the April 2021 election.
 One of such parties was the liberal-conservative group, Democratic Bulgaria (DB).
 Due to the resulting political deadlock, no government could be formed and the country would go onto face two further elections in 2021, one in July and one in November.
-Before the November election, two popular ministers from Stefan Yanev's first interim government, Kiril Petkov and Asen Vasilev formed a new centrist political force, the We Continue the Change (PP).
+Before the November election, two popular ministers from Stefan Yanev's first interim government, Kiril Petkov and Assen Vassilev formed a new centrist political force, the We Continue the Change (PP).
 PP would go on to win the November election, and negotiated a government with DB, alongside the Socialist Party (BSP) and another anti-corruption party There Is Such a People (ITN).

-The government fell after less than 7 months in power, after ITN pulled out due to disagreements over the Budget and Macedonian accession to the European Union.
+The government fell after less than seven months in power, after ITN pulled out due to disagreements over the Budget and Macedonian accession to the European Union.
 The government was voted out in a Vote of No Confidence.
 President Rumen Radev called an election in October 2022, in which PP fell back to second behind GERB.
-No government could be formed as a result of the election, and so a further election is to be held in April 2023.
+No government could be formed as a result of the election, and so a further election was set to be held in April 2023.

 Formation

 The alliance was announced on 10 February 2023.
-The alliance's stated aim is to get the most votes in the April 2023 election, giving them the first chance of forming a government.
-A joint declaration titled "We Continue Together" was signed on 13 February 2023 by representatives of PP, Yes, Bulgaria!, Democrats for a Strong Bulgaria, and the Green Movement (ZD), formally announcing the formation of the alliance.
+The alliance's stated aim was to get the most votes in the April 2023 election, giving them the first chance of forming a government.
+A joint declaration titled “We Continue Together” was signed on 13 February 2023 by representatives of PP, Yes, Bulgaria!, Democrats for a Strong Bulgaria, and the Green Movement (ZD), formally announcing the formation of the alliance.